dinhomathias/Amc/Home.md

 Other todo:

 - [ ] new page on general architecture overview
-- [ ] Link to the architecture diagram once that's contained in the v20/master branch
+- [x] ~~Link to the architecture diagram once that's contained in the v20/master branch~~ Was added to the wiki instead
 - [ ] new write up for the `Concurrency` page - for now I just copied the `multithreading` stuff from the v13 Performance Optimizations page